-With these kind of numbers it is hard to imagine the actual size of the company, but it is even more fascinating how the company recruits and keeps its most talented employees motivated over the years.
+With these kinds of numbers, it is hard to imagine the actual size of the company, but it is even more fascinating how the company recruits and keeps its most talented employees motivated over the years.

 Considering the fact that of the 72 053 full-time employees (source: annual report), more than 40 000 work in development and operations, it is clear that the most important Googlers are the engineers and technicians.